← Back to Home

 Installation

-Add this script tag before the closing </body> tag on every page you want to track:
+Add this before the closing </body> tag:

 html

-<script src="https://YOUR_SERVER/static/sdk/emoratest.umd.js"></script>
+<script src="https://emoratest.com/static/sdk/emoratest.umd.js"></script>

 <script>